zuozhenggh/learning-library/security-library/database/autonomous-db/dbvault/dbvault.md

 A realm is a protected zone inside the database where database schemas, objects, and roles can be secured.
 For example, you can secure a set of schemas, objects, and roles that are related to accounting, sales, or human resources.
 After you have secured these into a realm, you can use the realm to control the use of system and object privileges by specific accounts or roles.
 This enables you to enforce context-sensitive access controls for anyone who wants to use these schemas, objects, and roles.

-1. In order to demonstrate the effects of this realm, it's important to execute the same SQL query from these 3 users before and after creating the realm:
+1. To demonstrate the effects of this realm, it's important to execute the same SQL query from these 3 users before and after creating the realm:
     - To proceed, **open SQL Worksheet in 3 web-browser pages** connected with a different user (*`DBA_DEBRA`*, *`SH1`* and *`APPUSER`*) as shown in Task 1 previously

        **Note:**